foodkg/foodkg.github.io/app_kbqa/README.md

 ### Preprocess the Q&A dataset

-* Go to the BAMnet/src folder, run the following cmd:
+* Go to the `BAMnet/src` folder, run the following cmd:

 	```
 	python build_all_data.py -data_dir [qas_dir] -kb_path [qas_dir/foodkg.json] -out_dir [qas_dir]
 	```
+  In the message printed out, your will see some data statistics such as `vocab_size`, `num_ent_types `, `num_relations`.
+These numbers will be used later when modifying the config file.

 ### Load pretrained word embeddings